-Senility and central nervous system disorders.
+- Senility and central nervous system disorders.

 Once an underlying cause has been ruled out, a diagnosis of pica can be made.
 There are several underlying causes of why a cat develops an obsessive-compulsive disorder.

 - Stress and anxiety can cause the cat to redirect their stress onto unusual eating behaviours.

 - Kittens are separated from their mother too early.

 - Boredom and lack of environmental enrichment.

 - Attention seeking behaviour, the cat, steals or chews on an object and the caregiver reacts.

 - Genetics as pica and wool sucking is seen most often in Siamese cats.

 Is pica dangerous to cats?

-Ingestion of non-digestible objects can lead to a gastrointestinal blockage which blocks food from passing through the digestive tract and can lead to necrosis (death) of the intestines.
+Ingestion of non-digestible objects can lead to a gastrointestinal blockage that prevents food from passing through the digestive tract and can lead to necrosis (death) of the intestines.

 Linear objects such as string or wool can cause a plication or folding of the intestines when one end becomes lodged at the base of the tongue or the pylorus (the exit from the stomach into the small intestine).
 Peristalsis (wave-like contractions) propel the free end along the GI tract but because the object is anchored and cannot move the GI tract creeps up the trailing part and becomes plicated (folded).